psychowood/traefik-docker-autonet/README.md

 - Creates dedicated internal networks for each Traefik-enabled container
 - Connects both the container and Traefik to these networks
-- Cleans up networks when containers stop
+- Cleans up networks when containers are removed
 - Skips automatic network creation if the container already shares a network with Traefik, after logging it

 ## Features